ahmadawais/hacktoberfest/README.md

 - [Fun with GitHub](https://blog.prototypr.io/fun-with-git-8385da9c748c) — A fun overview of GitHub.

-### Resources for Those Already Familiar With GitHub
+### :octocat: Resources for Those Already Familiar With GitHub

 - [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) — Use this list to test your GitHub knowledge.
 - [GitHub Universe](https://githubuniverse.com/) — Two full days on how to build, collaborate, and deploy